Power of Bonus in Pricing for Crowdsourcing: Introduction

-Crowdsourcing system is a popular tool to solve problems which involve huge dataset but can be decomposed into simple tasks, where the tasks are electronically distributed to numerous workers who are willing to perform the tasks at low cost.
-It is useful, in particular, when the tasks, e.g., image classifications, are easy for human but hard for computer.
-People have paid much attentions to the following two directions in crowdsourcing: (i) {\em post-processing dataset} and (ii) {\em worker quality control }.
-In (i), once a task is given to workers, since payment is typically low and tasks are tedious, error is common even among those who are willing.
-This is further complicated by abundant spammers trying to make easy money with little effort.
-To handle this, the requester adds redundancy by assigning the same task to multiple workers, and from these redundant answer data set, some nice statistical inference techniques such as majority voting or belief propagation are applied to infer the correct answer to the task, e.g., \cite{Inference:1,Inference:2,Inference:4,Inference:3}.
-However, there should be unavoidable limitations in terms of guaranteeing a target precision when workers inputs are highly erroneous \cite{FalseReport:1,FalseReport:2}.
-In (ii), it would be highly beneficial to recruit as many high-quality workers as possible, which is possible by incentivizing workers to produce qualified output, see e.g., \cite{Incentivehelp:1,Incentivehelp:2}.
-In crowdsourcing, workers get paid as a reward of effort on submitting answers.
-Many experiments reveal that not only the quantity of users' labels \cite{QuantityImprove:1,QuantityImprove:2}, but also the quality of their labels significantly improve \cite{QualityImprove:1,QualityImprove:2,QualityImprove:3}, if the payment for incentivization is properly designed.
-There exist many researches on efficient mechanism design for pricing in crowdsourcing, ranging from sealed bid auction to posted pricing (see more details in Section~\ref{sec:related}).
+Crowdsourcing system is a popular tool to solve problems which involve huge amount of simple tasks, where the tasks are electronically distributed to numerous workers who are willing to perform the tasks at low cost.
+Once a task is given to workers, error is often common even among those who are willing due to low payment, tedium in tasks, and/or abundant spammers.
+To handle this, on one hand, \note{a number of post-processing methods are developed} to denoise dataset with some statistical inference techniques such as expectation maximization or belief propagation are applied to infer the correct answer to the task \cite{Inference:1,Inference:2,Inference:4}.
+However, there should be unavoidable limitations in guaranteeing a target precision when worker inputs are highly erroneous \cite{FalseReport:1,FalseReport:2}.
+On the other hand, there have been an extensive line of studies on {\em worker quality control}, where workers are incentivized to submit better answers by the corresponding higher payment \cite{Incentivehelp:1,Incentivehelp:2}.
+Many experiments reveal that both the quantity and the quality of participants' labels improve under the smart incentivization \cite{QuantityImprove:1,QuantityImprove:2}.

-Out of many pricing mechanisms, practical crowdsourcing systems such as Amazon Mechanical Turk popularly use {\em posted pricing} due to its simplicity and convenience to workers, where a task requester publishes a pricing rule a priori, based on which each worker decides on the task acceptance and its completion.
-As in other pricing mechanisms, in posted pricing, recruiting and discouraging high-quality and low-quality workers, respectively, is the key, for which the following two ideas are natural: (i) personalized pricing by offering individual price to each worker based on her quality and cost and (ii) giving additional bonus (in addition to base payment just for participation) to workers with more qualified task completion.
-However, it has been largely under-explored how much gain each or both of personalization and bonus actually provides to the task requester.